ibanlopez/webpack-config-test-project/README.md

 Funcitonalities incluided:

 -   Babel and _@babel/preset-env_

-* For mmodern JS transpiling.
+    For mmodern JS transpiling.

 -   CSS, SASS, PostCSS with _post-preset-env_.

-* For CSS fallbacks for better cross-browser support.
+    For CSS fallbacks for better cross-browser support.

 -   Browserslist config.

-* For customizing the browsers wanted to be supported for JS and CSS, all in one place.
+    For customizing the browsers wanted to be supported for JS and CSS, all in one place.

 -   _mini-css-extract-plugin_ and hot reloading.

-* For all CSS Outputing to a file. (to do: in the future inile css for **critical css**, using _style-loader_)
+    For all CSS Outputing to a file. (to do: in the future inile css for **critical css**, using _style-loader_).

 -   HTML templates.

-* With _html-webpack-plugin_
+    With _html-webpack-plugin_.

 -   Cleaning the output folder.

-* every build with _clean-webpack-plugin_
+    Every build with _clean-webpack-plugin_.

 -   React.

-* With the automatic importing functionality supported in React 17+ through Babel.
+    With the automatic importing functionality supported in React 17+ through Babel.

 -   React Fast Refresh in Webpack.

-* The new hot module reloading tool supported by the React team.
+    The new hot module reloading tool supported by the React team.

 -   Outputting or bundling images.

-* With the new Webpack 5 Asset Module type.
+    With the new Webpack 5 Asset Module type.

 -   Quickly getting the app/site hosted on Vercel.

 Steps taken: